master312/SamplesApp/README.md

 Project also provides reusable Web Components for building WebRTC applications with Ant Media Server.
 Sample demonstrations using these components can be found in the `src/main/webapp/samples/` directory.

-### TODO:
-- Fix 'stream-simple-state' bugs

-- Custom selector instead of \<select\> for dropdowns?
-So that it can be customised?
-- URL Parameter Handling?
-- Detailed docs for components?
-- Better organize simples or something?

 ---

 ## Table of Contents